Data class should have documentation

 - */ + rb_cTrueClass = rb_define_class("TrueClass", rb_cObject); rb_define_method(rb_cTrueClass, "to_s", true_to_s, 0); rb_define_alias(rb_cTrueClass, "inspect", "to_s");

-#2 Updated by Zachary Scott about 2 years ago
+#2 Updated by Zachary Scott over 2 years ago

 - Status changed from Open to Closed

-#4 Updated by Matthew Mongeau about 2 years ago
+#4 Updated by Matthew Mongeau over 2 years ago

 nobu (Nobuyoshi Nakada) wrote: